Data extracted in October 2020.

-This article gives an overview on the development of waste generation and treatment in the European Union (EU) and several non-member countries; it draws exclusively on data collected within the framework of Regulation 2150/2002 of the European Parliament and Council on waste statistics.
+This article gives an overview on waste generation and treatment in the European Union (EU) and several non-member countries.
+It draws exclusively on data collected in accordance with Regulation (EC) No 2150/2002 of the European Parliament and Council on waste statistics.

-Waste, defined by Directive 2008/98/EC Article 3(1) as ‘any substance or object which the holder discards or intends or is required to discard‘, potentially represents an enormous loss of resources in the form of both materials and energy; in addition, the management and disposal of waste can have serious environmental impacts.
-Landfills, for example, take up land space and may cause air, water and soil pollution, while incineration may result in emissions of air pollutants.
+Waste, defined by Directive 2008/98/EC Article 3(1) as ‘any substance or object which the holder discards or intends or is required to discard‘, potentially represents an enormous loss of resources in the form of both materials and energy.
+In addition, the management and disposal of waste can have serious environmental impacts.
+Landfill, for example, takes up land space and may cause air, water and soil pollution, while incineration may result in emissions of air pollutants.

 EU waste management policies therefore aim to reduce the environmental and health impacts of waste and to improve the EU’s resource efficiency.
 The long-term aim of these policies is to reduce the amount of waste generated and when waste generation is unavoidable to promote it as a resource and achieve higher levels of recycling and the safe disposal of waste.